awkwardengineer/time-blocker/4-src/REFACTORING_SUGGESTIONS.md

 - Separation of concerns
 - Reusable if needed
 - Easier to test

+**Status**: ✅ Completed - Extracted to useListCreation.js, reduced Board.svelte by ~130 lines, all tests passing

 ### 6. Extract Focus Management Utilities
 **Location**: Scattered throughout `Board.svelte` and `TaskList.svelte`